 Masala, not maize.

 Look at that thing!
 That is not how a turkey sandwich is supposed to work.
-I don't care if it's white or dark meat, either way, that sandwich is going to be dry and terrible.
+I don't care if it's white or dark meat -- either way, that sandwich is going to be dry and terrible.
 You could probably go through a gallon of water trying to choke that thing down.
-Given the presentation and attention to detail, I'm guessing the person planning to consume this is still basking in that next-day afterglow where the leftovers still resemble the meal you so fondly remember, as opposed to the pile of turkey carcass scraps it will eventually become.
+Given the presentation and attention to detail, I'm guessing the person planning to consume this is still basking in that next-day afterglow, when the leftovers still resemble the meal you so fondly remember, as opposed to the pile of turkey carcass scraps it will eventually become.

 "You know, we should just chuck it down the garbage disposal and see what happens."